"If

 Joseph from slavery and prison to put him in charge of Egypt.

 Dont we wish people like Joseph would run for office today?
-We
+Yes!

-surely do!
 But wait!
-If they did, would we support him?
-Probably not.
-In fact, our record
+If they did, would we support or oppose them?
+And, if they won, would we try our

 But why?
 Joseph was a great man of God!